INCLUDING CHILDREN WITH DISABILITIES IN OUR EMERGENCY RESPONSE

 Rahim and his family were forced to flee their village because of insecurity.

-Rahim and his family were forced to flee their village in the Centre-North region of Burkina Faso because of insecurity.
+Six-year-old Rahim can neither speak nor walk.
+He and his parents, brother and sister were forced to flee their village in the Centre-North region of Burkina Faso due to insecurity and now live in an IDP camp in Bam Province.

 When Rahim was born his mother Assetou says that he appeared to be like any other newborn baby.
 But over time she realised that he was not developing at the same rate as other children his age.